Haoran-ryan/-59/day15-binary-tree-3/day15-binary-tree.md

 - The recursive function doesn't modify the shared data structure
 - You're accumulating results in a global collection that all recursive calls can safely modify

+5. For DFS, BFS, no need to record 'visited nodes'?
+   - visited node set used for graph because of **cycle**
+   - Not necessary for a tree

 ### code

 ```python